Hi, welcome to my website!

 I recently joined the Fusani Lab at the University of Veterinary Medicine in Vienna (KLIVV), Austria as a postdoctoral researcher and at the University of Vienna (Department of Behavioral & Cognitive Biology) as a Senior Research Fellow, where I will be researching courtship behaviour of several bird species using data science and machine learning tools.

-Before that, I was a postdoc at the Department of Biological Sciences of the University of Maryland, Baltimore County (UMBC), in Baltimore, MD (USA) with Tamra Mendelson and at the Centre for Functional and Evolutionary Ecology (CEFE, CNRS) in Montpellier, France, with Julien Renoult.
 There, I worked on sexual signal design in the darter fish (Etheostoma) and aimed to understand better the evolution of pattern preferences and sexual signal design (processing bias theory and efficient coding framework).
 The main idea was to use artificial neural networks to create novel stimuli that mimic natural statistics but also to use them as a model of the visual system.
 Besides that project, I also explored the link between visual attractiveness and camouflage patterns in humans.

 Before my postdocs, I completed my PhD studies in cognitive neuroscience at the Brain and Cognition Research Center (CerCo), in Toulouse, France.